 - Manage copyright information so it’s clear how you can and cannot use the images.

-4. When you have a CD-R with images from your photographer and need to get them to your graphic designer in another office.
+4. When you have a lot of images from your photographer and need to get them to your graphic designer in another office.

 How does DAM facilitate collaboration and sharing?

 - Faster, easier sharing of large graphics files.
-No more passing along CD-R disks or flash drives, as all images are stored in a central location for access by anyone in your organization
+No more sharing digital assets via multiple platforms, as all images are stored in a central location for access by anyone in your organization

 - Employees can access files from anywhere in the world with web-based access.